jsleight1/lgbfscotland/README.md

 [![Test](https://github.com/jsleight1/lgbfscotland/actions/workflows/test.yml/badge.svg)](https://github.com/jsleight1/lgbfscotland/actions/workflows/test.yml)
 <!-- badges: end -->

-This repository contains a Python package for the `lgbfscotland' shiny application.
+This repository contains a Python package for the <a href="https://www.lgbfscotland.co.uk/" target="_blank">lgbfscotland</a>  shiny application.
 This shiny application downloads, processes and presents local government benchmarking framework (LGBF) data.

 # Installation

-[lgbfscotland](www.lgbfscotland.co.uk) is structured as a [uv](https://docs.astral.sh/uv/) package and can be installed by cloning the repo and performing the following:
+lgbfscotland is structured as a [uv](https://docs.astral.sh/uv/) package and can be installed by cloning the repo and performing the following:

 ```
 pip install uv